slyq/Scorpio/README.md

 * Disabling a user will prevent the password changed check for that user
 * Sometimes you may have to manually open the features box so that `dism` gets the list

+## Fun Stats/Facts

+A FeatureObject takes the longest time to check, and the time it takes is inconsistent.
+The time for a run through vuln.check for all vulns can vary from ~0.04-0.20s from one FeatureObject.

 ## Built With

 * [Python 3.6.6](https://www.python.org/) - The coding language used